Chart Color Schemes

 Upper Coomera - North features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.8% of all households, including 42.8% couples with children, 22.6% couples without children, and 17.1% single parent families.
 Non-family households account for the remaining 16.2%, with lone person households at 12.6% and group households comprising 3.6%.
-The median household size is 3.1 people, larger than the Rest of Qld average of 2.9.
+The median household size is 3.1 people, which is larger than the Rest of Qld average of 2.9.

 Frequently Asked Questions - Households